 Delhi rains: Heaviest spell this monsoon season so far; city grapples with waterlogging woes

 Delhi witnessed the heaviest spell of rains this monsoon season on Thursday, which inundated low-lying areas and threw traffic out of gear.
-According to the India Meteorological Department (IMD), the Ayanagar weather station recorded 99.2 mm rainfall, the maximum in the city, till 8.30 am.
+According to the India Meteorological Department (IMD), the Ayanagar weather station recorded 99.2 mm rainfall, the maximum in the city, during the 24-hour period ending at 8.30 am on Thursday.
 The Palam and Ridge weather stations gauged 93.6 mm and 84.6 mm precipitation respectively.

 The Safdarjung observatory, which provides representative figures for the city, recorded 68 mm rainfall, according to the IMD.
 Rainfall recorded below 15 mm is considered light, between 15 and 64.5 mm is moderate and above 64.5 mm is heavy.